-Know what kinds of emergencies could happen in your area and think about what your neighborhood might look like after one happens. (page 18)
+Know what kinds of emergencies could happen in your area and think about what your neighborhood might look like after one happens.
+(Page 5)

 Complete a personal ability plan.
 Think about what you will be able to do and what help you may need before, during, and after an emergency.
-Write down your answers. (page 39)
+Write down your answers.
+(Page 25)

 Build your own support network of family, friends, neighbors, roommates, care providers, and/or people you work with who could help you in an emergency.
-(Page 44)
+(Page 32)

 Make an emergency telephone list so others will know whom to call if they find you unconscious, unable to speak, or if they need to help you leave your home quickly.
-(Page 47)
+(Page 37)

-Make a medicine list with the names of your medications, how much you take, and your medical conditions.
-Write down your doctors' names and phone numbers, what special equipment you use, your allergies, and any communication difficulties you have.
-(Page 48).
+Make a medicine list with the names and phone numbers of your doctors, your medications, how much you take, and your medical conditions.
+Write down what special equipment you use, your allergies, and any communication difficulties you have.
+(Page 39).